Devin Brugman Flaunts Jaw-Dropping Curves In Tiny Cheetah-Print Bikini While At The Beach

-American bombshell Devin Brugman sent thousands of her 1.3 million Instagram followers into a frenzy on Wednesday, January 6, when she shared some jaw-dropping new photos of herself.
+American bombshell Devin Brugman sent her 1.3 million Instagram followers into a frenzy on Wednesday, January 6, when she shared some jaw-dropping new photos of herself.

-The 30-year-old swimsuit model was captured at the beach for the two-photo slideshow as the turquoise sea painted the background.
-Regardless of the natural beauty surrounding her, Devin easily stole the show as she struck two sultry poses that flaunted her enviable figure.
+The 30-year-old swimsuit model was captured at the beach for the two-photo slideshow as the turquoise sea appeared in the background.
+Regardless of the natural beauty surrounding her, Devin easily stole the show as she struck sultry poses that highlighted her enviable figure.

-In the first photo, she stood with the front of her physique facing the camera as she cocked one hip to highlight her curves.
-She held her hands in mid-air so they were paralleled to her face and smiled widely with her eyes closed, giving off an unbothered-yet-playful energy.
+In the first photo, she stood facing the camera as she cocked one hip to accentuate her curves.
+She held her hands in mid-air so they were next to her face and smiled widely with her eyes closed, giving off an unbothered-yet-playful energy.
 The second snapshot captured her in a similar light, except in that frame she tugged on her bottoms with both hands and looked down in front of her.

-Her long brunette locks were parted slightly off-center and seemingly dripped wet with water, indicating the model had taken a dip in the ocean.
-She sported her nails short with no nail polish — a move that added an au natural vibe to her overall appearance.
+Her long brunette locks were parted slightly off-center and were seemingly damp, indicating the model had taken a dip in the ocean.
+She sported her nails short with no polish — a move that added an au natural vibe to her overall appearance.

 She showcased her busty chest in a skimpy cheetah-print bikini top from Monday Swimwear, a swimsuit brand she co-founded.
-The number tied around her neck and back and drew the eye to her assets as it exposed an ample amount of cleavage.
+The number tied around her neck and back, and drew the eye to her assets as it exposed an ample amount of cleavage.

-She paired the garment with matching scantily cut bottoms that accented her hips and derriere.
-The briefs’ high-rise side-strings were tied into bows around her waist and called attention to the sculpted midsection.
+She paired the garment with matching scantily cut bottoms which emphasized her hips and derriere.
+The briefs’ high-rise side-strings were tied into bows and called attention to her sculpted midsection.

 She accessorized the sporty look with a gold necklace and a bracelet.